 We cannot afford to be passive when Satan or our flesh attempts to draw us away from obedience to Christ.
 In spiritual terms, we must learn to battle Satan and our flesh by trusting in the promises of God, such as His promises to give us more grace and show favor to the humble (see James 4:6).
 When we live by such promises, we properly wield "the sword of the Spirit, which is the Word of God" (Ephesians 6:17).

 So, if Satan comes to you, whispering, "You've done so many miserable things in the past; your sins are too big for God to forgive," it is time to draw your sword.
-Pull out 1 John 1:9 and counter the attack with Truth: "If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness."
+Pull out 1 John 1:9 and counter the attack with Truth: "If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness."

 Disarmed by the Word of God in this way, the devil can do nothing to you.
 It's as if he has broken into your house and found you standing there, armed to the hilt.
 Not only is he helpless, he's scared.
 When you resist him, he recognizes the presence of Jesus in you—the same Jesus who defeated him in the desert, condemned him at the cross, and will one day return to carry out perfect justice by casting him to his eternal ruin—the same Jesus in whom "all the promises of God find their Yes" (2 Corinthians 1:20, ESV).